 Parts of a Sewing Machine

-The parts of a sewing machine are as follows:
+The parts of a modern sewing machine are as follows:

 - Foot Controller.
 This partially controls the stitches’ speed by pressing on it.
 It will allow you to go faster for straightaways, and slower for more detailed work.
 Think of it as your sewing machine’s gas pedal.